-- 1. One to Two students per entry for Middle School and High School participants. - 2.
+- Only one student per entry, you can't work in a team of two until you get to middle school, sorry. - 2.
 Adults can help, in fact we want them to get involved.
 They can help gather materials, supervise your experiment and even help build the display.
 They just can't be with you during the judging.
 (So parents, no peeking!) - 3.
 Experiments are recommended over collections and models.
 You will not score very high unless you do an experiment, so save the models and collections for a class project.
 You will be judged on the use of the Scientific Method (we told you that on page 2.) - 4.
 You cannot bring the materials of your experiment for the display or perform the experiment live.
 You will only be judged on your presentation and board.
 You can however, mount things on your board in a type of 3D display, but remember that your board has to be able to stand by itself, so don't get carried away.
 If you do mount things on the board, try not to mount something expensive that you bought and make sure you have things mounted securely so they don't fall off.
-YOU MAY NOT MOUNT ANY FOOD OR ORGANIC MATERIALS!
-HS must do an electronic presentation (powerpoint, keynote) - 5.
+YOU MAY NOT MOUNT ANY FOOD OR ORGANIC MATERIALS! - 5.
 Displays must be on display boards or can be made with cardboard.
 They can be no longer than 100cm in height, 180 cm in length and 75cm deep.
 They must stand alone.
 See the display making page if you need a diagram. - 6.
-Limit your presentation to 12 minutes at the most, 5-7 minutes on speaking and the rest for the judges to ask questions. - 7.
-No recording or transmitting devices are permitted.. (no tape recorders or secret walkie talkies, cell phones or other James Bond toys.) - 8.
+Limit your presentation to 12 minutes at the most, 5-7 minutes on speaking and the rest for the judges to ask questions. - No recording or transmitting devices are permitted.. (no tape recorders or secret walkie talkies, cell phones or other James Bond toys.) - 8.
 Respect all adults involved in the fair... especially the judges! - 9.
 All decisions of the judges and science fair committee are final. - 10.
 All Sweepstakes winners are eligible for entry in the district wide science fair.
 If you do win sweepstakes, you are responsible for maintaining your presentation board and getting yourself and the board to the district competition.